rwilson504/PCFControls/CanvasFileUploader/README.md

 ![Canvas Controls For Upload](./images/CanvasComponentUpload.png)

-* To begin open the App -> OnStart function and set a variable for trigering the file browser to false.
+* To begin open the App -> OnStart function and set a variable for triggering the file browser to false.
 ![App Start](./images/CustomAppStart.png)

 * Add a Toggle control to your form and update the following properties.
 This Toggle will be used to open the file selector.
 It is important to utilize a Toggle otherwise the async nature of Canvas apps will not correctly set your TriggerFileSelector to the proper value after the selector is opened.